 PMDD and premenstrual exacerbation (PME) are similar conditions with similar symptoms.

-According to the International Association for Premenstrual Disorders, healthcare professionals characterize PMDD as experiencing severe physical and emotional symptoms that begin during the luteal phase.
+The International Association for Premenstrual Disorders characterizes PMDD as experiencing severe physical and emotional symptoms that begin during the luteal phase.
 Symptoms will subside within a few days after the period begins.

 Other conditions that can prompt PME effects include:

 Doctors may have difficulty telling the two conditions apart.
-The right diagnosis is important for a person to receive the correct treatment and care.
+The correct diagnosis is important for a person to receive the necessary treatment and care.

 Treatment depends on the severity of anxiety and other symptoms a person may experience.

-A person can try a number of strategies to help reduce anxiety and other symptoms of PMS.
+A person can try several strategies to help reduce anxiety and other symptoms of PMS.
 These include:

 - Avoiding smoking: A 2019 study found that those who smoke are